 Over three floors.
 Three bedrooms: 1 x second floor king size double with TV and en-suite bathroom with bath, shower over, basin and WC, 1 x king size double with TV and en-suite shower, basin WC, 1 x twin (zip/link to super king on request) with TV and en-suite shower, basin and WC.
 Open-plan living area with wood burning stove, kitchen, dining area and sitting area.

 Electric heating and wood burning stove.
 Electric oven and hob, microwave, fridge/freezer, washing machine, tumble dryer, dishwasher, Smart TV, Netflix, DVD, wireless speaker, WiFi.
-Fuel, power and start pack for wood burning stove inc. in rent.
+Fuel and power inc. in rent.
 Bedlinen and towels inc. in rent.
 Cot, highchair and stairgate available.
 Roadside parking or there is a public car park approx 100 metres from the property (charges apply).
 Deck terrace with furniture and BBQ.
 Two well-behaved pets welcome at £25 each per week.
 Sorry, no smoking.
 Pub within 150 metres.
 Shop 4 miles.
 Note: 17 steps up to property

 About the location

 Charlestown 7.5 miles; St Austell 8 miles; Mevagissey 14 miles.